duytpm16/qtl2utils/README.md

 In progress....

 Modification of some of qtl2's function to fit my use.

+    library(devtools)
+    install_github("rqtl/qtl2")